Frequently Asked Questions

 Five easy steps:

-- Read and agree to the Statement of Mutual Commitment by clicking the checkbox on the Membership Interest Form.
+- Read and agree to the Statement of Mutual Commitment by clicking the checkbox on the 'Get Involved' Form.

 - Complete the online Chapter Leader Training and submit the course evaluation

-- Meet with (in person or by phone) a Dining for Women representative.
+- Meet with (in person or by phone) a Dining for Women representative before your first meeting.

-Ready to plan your first meeting?
-Download the documents in the DFW Chapter Resources page, (see Get Involved/Chapter Resources) which gives you the tools to organize your chapter and its meetings.
+The DFW Chapter Resources page (Get Involved/Chapter Resources) gives you the tools to organize your chapter and its meetings.

 What?
 ME?
 A Chapter Leader?